-The Utah Starzz relocated to San Antonio prior to the 2003 season, and changed the team name to the San Antonio Silver Stars.
+Despite a franchise-record 20-win season, and a trip to the Western Conference Finals in 2002, the Utah Starzz relocated to San Antonio prior to the 2003 season, changing their name to the Silver Stars.

 Brown played four seasons in the WNBA—three with Indiana and one with Chicago.
 She averaged 4.5 points, 1.3 rebounds and 1.3 assists over 77 games.
 Crawley played one season with San Antonio, and averaged 3.5 points and 3.2 rebounds in 33 games.
 Jackson averaged 8.8 points and 6.2 rebounds per game as a rookie, but was traded to the Phoenix Mercury in the middle of the 2004 campaign.
 She last played in the WNBA in 2005, and retired with career averages of 5.7 points and 4.0 rebounds.

 In the second round, San Antonio selected LSU forward Ke Ke Tardy with the 25th overall pick, but waived her just prior to the start of the season.

 The Silver Stars used their third round pick on Austin Peay guard Brooke Armistead, the 2003 Ohio Valley Conference Player of the Year and Austin Peay’s all-time leading scorer.
 San Antonio waived her prior to the start of the 2003 season as well.